-1. Purpose of the foundation
+1. Mission of the Foundation

-Paralympic Foundation of Canada (the "Foundation") was established to help ensure that the programs, equipment and people are in place to propel more Canadians with a disability all the way from the playground to the Paralympic podium.
+The Paralympic Foundation of Canada's (the "Foundation") mission is to ensure that the people, programs and equipment are in place so that Canadians with a disability can be active in sport - in their communities and all the way to the Paralympic podium.
 The Foundation raises funds to solely support the programs and activities of the Canadian Paralympic Committee.